craigfay/.vim/README.md

 `ci(` to change the contents of the nearest pair of parentheses.

-`cf"` to change the contents between the cursor and the next double quote.
+`ct"` to change the contents between the cursor and the next double quote.

 `yat` to yank the HTML tag under the cursor